mihaly491/test_demo_pageobject/README.md

 Test data in Config/config.py

-All tests are in Tests folder
+Run test_main_page.py

-Test/conftest.py is used to set up Selenium driver.
+conftest.py is used to set up Selenium driver.

 Use https://googlechromelabs.github.io/chrome-for-testing/#stable for chromedriver and https://github.com/mozilla/geckodriver/releases for geckodriver

+Run with `pytest --alluredir=allure-results`

+Generate report with `allure serve allure-results`